Youngsville, North Carolina

 An overview of North Carolina

-The natural beauty of North Carolina is ranked 36th in the nation.
+There are 123 general hospitals and 236 health centers that provide care for 10,497,679 North Carolina residents.
+The three highest ranked hospitals in North Carolina are Memorial Mission Hospital And Asheville Surgery Ce, Atrium Health Kings Mountain, and The Moses H Cone Memorial Hospital.
 In terms of resources, North Carolina has a cost of living index of 94.0, a grocery index rating of 96.6, and a housing index rating of 83.1.
 These index ratings are based on a system where 100 is considered the national average and anything below 100 is considered less expensive than the national average.
-The state of North Carolina has 123 hospitals and 236 health centers, providing care to a population of 10,497,679.
-The three highest ranked hospitals in North Carolina are Memorial Mission Hospital And Asheville Surgery Ce, Atrium Health Kings Mountain, and The Moses H Cone Memorial Hospital.
-Overall, North Carolina ranks 18th out of all states in quality of life and 30th in healthcare.
+The natural beauty of North Carolina is ranked 36th in the nation.
+North Carolina is ranked 18th in quality of life and 30th in healthcare.

 Social demographics of the state

-In terms of religious values, 39% of North Carolina’s population regularly attend some form of service and there are in total 15,737 different congregations.
+In North Carolina, 39% of the population attend some form of religious service and there are 15,737 different congregations.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-35%, Mainline Protestant-19%, and Historically Black Protestant-12%.
 In North Carolina there are 635 masonic lodges.
+In the last presidential election 46% of North Carolina residents voted Democrat and 50% voted Republican.
 The state has a median age of 39 and 29% of its population being over the age of 55.
-During the latest presidential election, 50% voted for the Republican candidate while 46% voted for the Democratic candidate.
-The state of North Carolina ranks 20th in the country for diversity.
+In terms of diversity, North Carolina ranks 20th in the nation.

 State-wide weather information

-The average monthly precipitation for the state of North Carolina is around 4.20 inches.
-The average amount of precipitation peaks during the month of July at around 9.06 inches.
 During the winter, the average temperature in North Carolina drops to around 41F.
 The average high winter temperature is around 62F in the month of December.
-In the winter months, the average low temperature falls to around 19F during the month of January.
-The average temperature in the summer rises to around 76F.
-The average high summer temperature is around 92F in the month of July.
-In the summer, the average low temperature drops to around 53F during the month of June.
-On average, North Carolina has an air quality index rating of around 36.0 AQI.
+The average low temperature during the winter drops to around 19F in the month of January.
+During the summer, the average temperature in North Carolina is around 76F.
+Over the summer months the average high temperature peaks at around 92F during the month of July.
+The average low summer temperature is around 53F in the month of June.
+The average air quality index rating in North Carolina is 36.0 AQI.
 The average air quality index rating peaks in the month of April with a rating of around 45.3 AQI.
+The most precipitation occurs in July with an average of 9.06 inches of precipitation a month.
+On average, the state receives 4.20 inches of precipitation a month.
 The average humidity across the state is 71%.
-Humidity levels tend to reach their peak in the month of August at around 77%.
+The highest monthly average humidity rating is 77% in the month of August.
 While residents of North Carolina mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in North Carolina can include hurricanes, floods, and and earthquakes (moderate).

 Wildlife to be found in North Carolina

 The state of North Carolina has a diverse array of plant and animal life.
-Local plant life can consist of bitternut hickory, yellow passionflower, winged elm, and yellow trout lily.
-While venturing throughout the state, you might see animals such as the groundhog, the gray bats, the the American black bear, or the amberjack.
-The state animal of North Carolina is the the squirrel.
+Local plant life can consist of Sassafras, Redbud, Winged Elm, and Yellow Passionflower.
+While venturing throughout the state, you might see animals such as the The American Black Bear, the Groundhog, the Gray And Red Foxes, or the Gray Bats.
+The state animal of North Carolina is the The Squirrel.